keepthrifty/keepthrifty.github.io/_posts/2017-02-20-best-personal-finance-resources.md

 ---

-This week was a big milestone - I turned 35 on Tuesday.
+This week was a big milestone - I turned 35 last week Tuesday.
 As my birthday present to you all, I thought I could share the personal finance resources that have had the biggest impact on us in our financial journey.
 It's a one-stop shop; I hope you find everything here as useful as we have!

 ## Favorite Blogs